 Faolan looked up into one of the cone-shaped vents several rods in depth.
 “How did you get up there to cut them?”

-They’re small at the top and large at the bottom so that the sun shines directly into each as long as possible during the day.”
+They’re small at the top and large at the bottom so that the sun shines directly into each as long as possible during the day.
+There are three rows of them to account for the suns movements

 On the cavern floor a small town was laid out with flat-roofed stone buildings.
 Most of the smaller houses had plants in pots around them and on the roofs.
 Some of the larger houses had